AAGE is a 501c3 registered nonprofit organization operating under AAGE bylaws.

 Dr. Jean Schensul is founder (1987-2004) and currently senior scientist full time, at The Institute for Community Research, an independent research institute conducting prevention research in communities in the United States, India and China, and based in Hartford, CT.
 She is a medical anthropologist with three decades of experience in the conduct of HIV prevention and other health-related research in urban areas of the United States and in developing countries.
 Her publications include The Ethnographer’s Toolkit 2nd Ed.
 (Rowman and Littlefield 2016) and “Methods in Applied Anthropology” (Trotter, Schensul, and Kostick) in the Handbook of Methods in Cultural Anthropology (Bernard and Gravlee, Eds.
 Rowman and Littlefield 2014).
 Dr. Schensul is, past president of the Society for Applied Anthropology and the Council on Educational Anthropology, an organizational member of the American Anthropological Association, as well as other elected and appointed positions in the American Anthropological Association.

-Aaron is currently a Postdoctoral Research Scholar at the Department of Internal Medicine, Carver College of Medicine, University of Iowa.
+Aaron is currently an Associate of Internal Medicine, Carver College of Medicine, University of Iowa.
 He received his PhD from the University of Chicago’s Department of Comparative Human Development and his MA in health communication from the University of Illinois, Urbana-Champaign.
 Aaron’s research focuses sits at the intersection of health and medicine, kinship, and aging, as he seeks to understand the ways that ideas of health, illness, and social relations shape how people care for each other across their lives.
 In addition to his work with AAGE, he is part of the editorial collaborative for Somatosphere (somatosphere.net), where he also was the In the Journals editor for six years.

 Cortney is Assistant Professor in the Department of Sociology and Anthropology at George Mason University, where she is also a member of the steering committee for the Ali Vural Ak Center for Global Islamic Studies and a faculty affiliate of Women and Gender Studies.
 Her academic interests are in medical anthropology, Islam and biomedicine, health decisions, policy, aging and end-of-life care, pain management, and reproductive health.
 Cortney conducts ethnographic research in Morocco and Washington, D.C.
 She is the author of Islam, Development, and Urban Women’s Reproductive Practices (Routledge 2013), co-editor of Applied Anthropology: Unexpected Spaces, Topics, and Methods (Routledge 2016), and has published in journals such as Medical Anthropology Quarterly, the Arab Studies Journal, Medical Anthropology, and the Interdisciplinary Journal of Research on Religion. https://soan.gmu.edu/people/chughe13